Waipā District Council: Community boards

-History

-The council was established in 1989, through the merger of Waipa County Council, Cambridge Borough Council (established in 1886), and Te Awamutu Borough Council (established in 1915).
+Wards

+Councillors are elected from across five wards; One councillor is returned from the Waipā Māori ward, which covers the entire district, four from Cambridge general ward, three from Te Awamutu-Kihikihi general ward, two from Pirongia-Kakepuku general ward, and one from Maungatautari general ward.

 The council established a Māori ward in 2021, with the first Māori ward councillor elected in the 2022 local elections.